cruz-s98319/Card-Matching-Milestone-Project-1/README.md

 # Card-Matching-Milestone-Project-1

 For the first milestone project, I was deciding between a couple of old school games such as the snake game, tic tac toe, and a memory card game.
-I decided to go with the memory card game as I thought that it would be the best way to utilize simple Javascript for the mechanics and put emphasis on the CSS as out of the two languages, I am more comfortable with CSS.
+I decided to go with the memory card game as I thought that it would be the best way to utilize simple Javascript for the mechanics.
+The images come from one of my favorite games to play, League of Legends by Riot Games.

+The rules are simple, when the page loads, it will generate 16 cards meaning there are a total of 8 pairs of cards.
+The objective of the game is to flip 2 cards at a time to see if they match.
+If the 2 cards that are flipped are a matching pair, the score will go up and the cards will not flip back.
+If the 2 cards do not match, the player will have to flip another card(s) to find another matching pair until the score reaches 8 and all matching pairs are found.

-I used a started code for HTML, CSS, and Javascript from ChatGPT.
+I used a starter code for HTML, CSS, and Javascript from ChatGPT.
 Over time, I built on top of the starter code and also referenced a tutorial code from JavaScript Academy on Youtube/GitHub.
 The link to JavaScript Academy is below: https://github.com/javascriptacademy-stash/memory-card-game